-Once they receive your request, the Vatican will inform you by mail to your home address and will send you a notification with information on where you can go when you arrive in Rome to find out if you have finally been granted tickets or unfortunately there is no availability due to the large number of requests to attend the religious celebrations.
+Once they receive your request, the Vatican will inform you by mail to your home address and will send you a notification with the information of the place you can approach when you arrive in Rome to find out if you have finally been granted the tickets or unfortunately there is no availability given the large number of requests to attend the religious celebrations.

-My advice is to try to make this request as far in advance as possible (between 6 and 3 months before your trip to Rome) and ask for few tickets, as combining these two factors will give you a better chance of achieving your goal.
+My advice is to try to make this request as far in advance as possible (between 6 and 3 months before your trip to Rome) and ask for few tickets, since combining these two factors you will have a better chance of achieving your goal.

 Don't worry!
 In case you don't get tickets for the Vatican's religious events, you can always experience the spirituality of Rome's Holy Week by making other interesting religious-themed plans in the city.
 Check out these ideas!

-Semi-private Holy Week tour in Rome: This is a guided historical-religious tour focused on the Passion of Christ in which you will also see several of Rome's most beautiful churches, basilicas and cathedrals as well as some holy relics related to Holy Week.
+- Semi-private Holy Week Tour in Rome: This is a guided historical-religious tour focusing on the Passion of Christ where you will also see some of Rome's most beautiful churches, basilicas and cathedrals as well as some holy relics related to Holy Week.

-Tour of the churches of Rome: This is a short walking tour of some of the most beautiful churches in Rome.
+- Tour of Rome's churches: This is a short walking tour of some of Rome's most beautiful churches.
 An excellent opportunity to get to know the sacred art of the Eternal City including a stop for a coffee in a typical place of Rome.

-In countries with a Catholic culture, Holy Week is celebrated with great devotion, but each one does it in a different way, following its own customs and traditions.
+In countries with a Catholic culture, Easter is celebrated with great devotion, but each one does it in a different way, following their own customs and traditions.
 But how is Holy Week celebrated in Rome?
 We will see it in detail below.

-In Rome the celebrations for Holy Week begin on the last Sunday of Lent with the celebration of Palm Sunday, which begins Holy Week.
+In Rome the celebrations for Holy Week begin on the last Sunday of Lent with the celebration of Palm Sunday, which marks the beginning of Holy Week.